Skip to Main Content

 How much storage do I need?

 To estimate the amount of storage, the best approach is to look at the size of similar data files you or colleagues are collecting or use the image below.
-For extremely large data storage requirements (>1TB) arrangements should be made with DIT prior to commencing your project.
+For extremely large data storage requirements (>1TB) arrangements should be made with DIT prior to commencing your project, please contact the IT Service Desk.

 Back up